vitorhorta/netscan-neo4j/README.md

 The file `netscan-neo4j/src/test/java/netscan/fixtures.db` contains a neo4j dump with a protein network to be used for testing and demonstration.

-To run the example import or execute the queries inside this file.
+To run the example import or execute the queries contained this file.

 To achieve the most correct results run the NetSCAN with the following parameters: